RimoVR/Planetbyte/memory-bank/progress.md

 - ✅ Armor types designed with unique regeneration mechanics
 - ✅ Trinket system conceptualized with advantages/disadvantages
 - ✅ Hybrid map approach designed with central region and peripheral biomes

+### Testing
+- ✅ Created test script for multiple clients connecting to the server

 ## In Progress